keptn/keptn.github.io/content/docs/0.6.0/reference/monitoring/dynatrace/index.md

   kubectl apply -f service.yaml
   ```

-* To verify the deplyoment, execute:
+**Verify deployment in your cluster:**

+ Execute the following commands to verify the deployment of the Dynatrace SLI provider:

   ```console
   kubectl get pods -n keptn | grep dynatrace-sli